-F1 Sauber cleared of unauthorized advertising, rules Swiss commission
+F1 Sauber cleared of unauthorised advertising, rules Swiss commission

-The Sauber Formula 1 racing team is not engaging in unauthorized advertising for online gambling that is not licensed in Switzerland.
+The Sauber Formula 1 racing team is not engaging in unauthorised advertising for online gambling that is not licensed in Switzerland.
 This is the conclusion reached by the Swiss Federal Gaming Board, which has discontinued the relevant proceedings.

 This content was published on